Pygmy slow loris in exhibit

 More Information

-Less than a foot long, pygmy slow lorises are most easily identified by their huge brown eyes, which help them spot prey in the dark.
-Their short brown-and-gray coat varies from individual to individual.
-They have opposable thumbs and strong hands and feet that help them climb trees—albeit very slowly.
-These primates are nocturnal and arboreal, foraging and hunting in the trees at night.
-They eat insects, tree gum, small fauna, fruit, and flower nectar.
+At around 8–9 inches long and just 1 pound in weight, pygmy slow lorises are most easily identified by their huge brown eyes, which help them spot food in the dark.
+Their short reddish-brown-and-gray coat varies from individual to individual.
+They have opposable thumbs, along with strong hands and feet that help them climb trees.
+They have a very short tail.

+• These prosimians secrete a substance from glands on the inside of their elbows, which mixes with their saliva to create venom.
 Slow lorises are the only primates with a venomous bite, which they use to defend themselves against rivals and predators.
+They can also emit a strong odor as a warning.

 Species Survival Plan logo